 Funny Dutch names and the story behind them

-For the briefest of moments, I wondered if Mr. 'out of his pants' had a thing with Ms. 'jump in the field'.
+For the briefest of moments, I wondered if Mr 'out of his pants' had a thing with Ms 'jump in the field'.
 Tantalising!
 Well, you had to see them to appreciate the picture.

-But alas, as quickly as the idea formed in my mind, it was beaten back by the words of my old Irish language teacher in Dublin.
-'Foreigners don't have silly names.
-In fact, foreigners probably think your own name is silly.'
+But alas, as quickly as the idea formed in my mind, it was beaten back by the words of my old Irish language teacher in Dublin: "Foreigners don't have silly names.
+In fact, foreigners probably think your own name is silly."

 And boy, he made his point loud and clear.
-A classmate who had the temerity to find Mr O Hay's pronouncement amusing suddenly found himself the victim of a rather robust beating with a crutch (which belonged to a lad named O' Toole who had broken leg at the time).
+A classmate who had the temerity to find Mr O'Hay's pronouncement amusing suddenly found himself the victim of a rather robust beating with a crutch (which belonged to a lad named O' Toole who had a broken leg at the time).